kellymore/kellymore/README.md

 ### Things I'm Focusing On This Year To Further My Career:

-- Machine Learning
+- Starting a company
-- Computer Vision
+- NLP
 - Writing a book based on my most popular workshop at [Career Karma](https://careerkarma.com/), "Job Search Hacks, Tips & Tricks.
 How To Land a Career in Tech"